-The HSE sees advantages in formal inspections being carried out jointly by the employer representatives (such as an estates lead or health and safety/risk manager) and health and safety representatives, but points out that this should not prevent health and safety representatives carrying out independent inspections or private discussions with employees.
+The Health and Safety Executive (HSE) sees advantages in formal inspections being carried out jointly by the employer representatives (such as an estates lead or health and safety/risk manager) and safety representatives, but point out that this should not prevent safety representatives carrying out independent inspections or private discussions with employees.

-Under Regulation 5 of the Safety Representatives and Safety Committee Regulations 1977 and The Safety Representatives and Safety Committees Regulations (Northern Ireland) 1979, health and safety representatives are entitled to carry out regular formal inspections of the workplace.

-Below is a list of the circumstances when a representative can inspect:
+Under Regulation 5 of the Safety Representatives and Safety Committee Regulations 1977, safety representatives are entitled to carry out regular formal inspections of the workplace.
+Below is a list of the circumstances when a representative can inspect.